cloudify-cosmo/wagon/README.md

 * The wheels to be installed reside in the tar.gz file under 'wheels/*.whl'.
 * The Metadata file resides in the tar.gz file under 'module.json'.
 * The installer uses the metadata file to check that the platform fits the machine the module is being installed on.
-* OS Properties only appear when creating under Linux (see Linux Distributions section.)
+* OS Properties only appear when creating compiled Linux modules (see Linux Distributions section).
+In case of a non-linux platform (e.g. win32, any), null values will be supplied for OS properties.

 ## Archive naming convention and Platform